Aerial silk: History

 It is not known for certain who invented the art form of performing aerial dance on fabrics.
 Fred Deb of Drapés Aériens is widely known to be one of the founders around 1992.
 André Simard was hired by Cirque du Soleil to develop and research acrobatics in 1987; his job was to discover original and imaginative ways to attract audiences, and is also regarded as one of the founders around 1995.
-Now silks have been incorporated into the circus arts and are practiced as a form of aerial fitness.
+Now silks have been incorporated into the circus arts and are also sometimes practised as a form of aerial fitness.